Differences Between Listings Marked “Contingent” vs. “Pending”

 An appraisal contingency typically is put in place for a buyer to ensure they aren’t paying too much for a property.
 If the appraisal for the home does not come out to equal to or higher than what the sellers are asking for, the buyer can ask the seller to lower the price or walk away from the deal altogether.

-2. House Examination Contingency
+2. Inspection Contingency

 3. Additional Assessment Provisions